TiBillet/Fedow/README.md

 and a badge reader that keeps track of time used for space location, a time clock that tracks time spent, all for one or more venues.

-Finally, Fedow incorporates the principles of [fiat currencies](https://fr.wikipedia.org/wiki/Monnaie_fondante) into a transparent, non-speculative and energy-efficient blockchain.
+Finally, Fedow incorporates the principles of [melting fiat currencies](https://fr.wikipedia.org/wiki/Monnaie_fondante) into a transparent, non-speculative and energy-efficient blockchain.

 You can find out more on our french blog :